nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 ### Making music

-I have to make a temporary halt to the process of composing a piano concerto and a symphony.
+Since March 2024, I’ve had to temporarily halt the process of composing a piano concerto and a symphony.
 Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot to earn a living income for the long term, and mostly because it’s fun, and doing things together is even more fun.
 And, a game needs music too after all.
 I've given my digital piano to a friend a few months ago, and now we're saving up for another one.
 So, once purchased, alongside playing for fun, I'll be making game music and maybe composing a piano sonata.

 ### Making a game